RedrawnWrapper/Redrawn/README.md

 The source code for compiled programs are all stored in utilities\sourcecode, and you can modify these as you wish.
 Parts of Offline that run from their source code directly (such as batch scripts) are not included in that folder, for obvious reasons.

 Flash Player (utilities folder) and GoAnimate's original assets (server folder) are proprietary and do not grant you these rights, but if they did, this project wouldn't need to exist.
-Requestly, an addon included in Offline's browser, is sadly proprietary software, but you're free to remove the Chromium profile and use a fresh one if this bothers you.
+Requestly, an addon included in Redrawn's browser, is sadly proprietary software, but you're free to remove the Chromium profile and use a fresh one if this bothers you.
 Requestly is primarily included because of how popular it is with our community.

 While completely unnecessary, if you decide to use your freedom to change the software, it would be greatly appreciated if you sent it to me so I can implement it into the main program!
 With credit down here of course :)